KMSD-Tech/ForceSCEP/README.md

 SCEP Certificate Management Script
 This script is used to manage the installation and verification of SCEP certificates on a device.
 In an environment where you are utilizing EAP-TEAP, a device will be initially authenticated using the device certificate.
 After the user certificate is installed, there is currently no method to switch to the user-certificate instead of the device-certificate.
 This script facilitates that switchover.

 I would recommend compiling this as an exe using something like ps2exe.
 You should also probably sign the PowerShell script before compiling.
+The only variable that needs to be set in the script is the issuer name for your CA

-Once you have a compiled exe, just deploy it with something like this:
+Once you have a compiled exe, just deploy it with something like this (this would make a scheduled task that runs for all users on logon):

-``if exist "%programdata%\scripts" copy /y forcescep.exe "%programdata%\scripts"
+`if exist "%programdata%\scripts" copy /y forcescep.exe "%programdata%\scripts"`

-schtasks /create /tn "Force SCEP Cert" /tr "%programdata%\scripts\forcescep.exe" /sc ONLOGON /rl HIGHEST /ru "BUILTIN\Users" /f``
+`schtasks /create /tn "Force SCEP Cert" /tr "%programdata%\scripts\forcescep.exe" /sc ONLOGON /rl HIGHEST /ru "BUILTIN\Users" /f`

 # Features
 Checks for the presence of a specific registry key.